MGessinger/Cascade/doc/source/jade.rst

 **Jade** - the Julia interface to Arbitrary Precision Differential Equations
 ====================================================================================

-Jade provides an interactive interface to Cascade, which can be used from Julia's REPL.
+Jade provides a wrapper for Cascade, which can be used from Julia's REPL.
 It uses Nemo_ to store variables of type :type:`acb` in Julia, which will then be translated to a C-style struct whenever needed.
-All memory management will be performed automatically, but you can manually create or delete the C-struct if you need to.
+All memory management will be performed automatically, but the C-struct can be created and destroyed if absolutely necessary, however this is strongly discouraged.

 In the following, all functions are listed with their full name.
 However most functions are exported from Jade and can therefore be called without the *Jade.*-prefix.